 An accurate look at your SG&A expenses can help you make many vital decisions about your business.
 For example:

 For many businesses, SG&A expenses are one of the first places you can look to start to trim down your budget and develop a more effective plan when sales drop.
-If your SG&A expenses exceed a reasonable ratio, you’ll know it’s time to cut back — and an accurate look at those expenses can make it easier to see what cuts you need to make.
+If your selling, general, and administrative expenses exceed a reasonable ratio, you’ll know it’s time to cut back — and an accurate look at those expenses can make it easier to see what cuts you need to make.

 It Can Help You Determine Your Business’s Overall Profitability